CreworkTeam/b2b-website/src/content/blogs/How to think of ideas.md

 **Seems like everything good has already been done.
 So, how do you find the next big idea that's both doable and something people really want, or at least solves a problem for someone?**

-Sure, you can say “I’ll build a better version of OpenAI”.
+Sure, you can say “I’ll build a better version of Walmart”.
 There's no problem with aiming high, but it's a huge goal—especially if you're not already an expert in that field.

 And if you were, then you probably wouldn't be here.
 You get it.